FREE SHIPPING ON ALL INSECTS!

 Do not water soil or growing medium 10 minutes before and a few hours after release.
 To release, rotate the canister (to distribute beetles inside), then open the lid and release in centrally located area where major infestation is onto damp soil (only open when ready to release as they may fly away).
 Also distribute on floors, greenhouse weeds, under benches, and places where larvae will develop.
 Leave the canister on its side in the treatment area to ensure release of all mites.
 Release in the evening or late afternoon within 4 days of being received.
 Store canister on its side at 45-55° F.

-Insects are shipped via UPS Overnight or UPS 2-day.
+Insects are shipped via UPS Overnight and may take 3 days to process.

 In order to make sure we supply everyone with the freshest products available, we do not keep a rolling inventory (except sometimes Stratiolaelaps- which is subject to change).
-That being said, we ship all orders out Wednesday of each week, with order deadlines being the Friday before the shipping week.
+All bugs ship Monday through Thursday.
+No Friday shipments.
+Anything placed Friday will be shipped the following week.
+All bugs are overnighted.

 Most Washington and Oregon orders may be shipped Ground, allowing for next day arrival.
 Any shipping outside of the Pacific Northwest will need to ship UPS 2nd Day or Next Day, depending on weather, location, and beneficial insect.
 Remember that we are working with a perishable product, and shipping methods reflect the need for your bugs to arrive to you alive and well.